dbursztynowski/5gc/open5gs/README.txt

 https://github.com/Gradiant/5g-charts/tree/main/charts
 ******************************************************

-- INSTALL Open5GS + UERANSIM + correct mongodb image (quick version, to be improved later by changing the elm chart) below, it is assummed that avx instruction set extension is not supported
+- INSTALL Open5GS + UERANSIM + correct mongodb image (quick version, to be improved later by changing the Helm chart) below, it is assummed that avx instruction set extension is not supported

   Note: after cloning the repo and setting the cluster, 5gc/open5gs is your working